 The problems with the defective product go back to 2008 when Nordica USA received almost 200 reports of the binding plates cracking and breaking.
 The CPSC accused Nordica USA of failing to report the known problem with the bindings, as required by federal law.
 A company must report any information about a defective product to the CPSC within 24 hours.
 Cracked binding plates can cause users to lose control and suffer serious injuries on the ski slopes.

-There were no reports of injuries from the defective bindings, but Nordica USA recalled the over 4,000 pairs of skis because of the bindings.
+There were no reports of injuries from the defective bindings, but Nordica USA recalled over 4,000 pairs of skis because of the bindings.
 Although Nordica USA agreed to pay the CPSC fine, it maintains that it did not violate any laws.

 Have you ever suffered a serious injury while skiing?
 Get in touch with our office today.

 Approved by attorney David Schloss